 For all its wonders, the open road certainly has more than its fair share of challenges.
 That’s why you’ll need each other to figure out how to rise up to those challenges and conquer them together.
 When you put two loving minds together to solve problems, the solutions often reflect the care you have for each other.

 Ultimately, you have to realize that no matter what you do together, whether it’s driving the kids to soccer camp or driving to the Redwoods, you and the one you love belong to each other.
 Traveling is a great way to experience that on so many levels.
 Maybe you won’t be together 24 hours a day and 7 days a week, but for all intents and purposes, you’re stuck together, for better or for worse.
 All that constant companionship has a remarkably eternal quality that allows you to forget the amount of time you’re spending with your love and just enjoy being together.

 Ready to Wander Together?
 You Won’t Regret it!

-In the end, it’s about overcoming obstacles, strengthening your relationship, and discovering the world together.
+In the end, embarking on a couples road trip is about overcoming obstacles, strengthening your relationship, and discovering the world together.
 The moments that we still remember from a trip that cemented our relationship more than 20 years ago?
 Waking up to the rising sun casting a rosy glow over my true love’s face, excited conversations while mapping a route to some natural wonder that we’d never seen before, and crazy adventures that I just can’t share on this blog or anywhere else.
 All those moments we got to experience together because we decided a long time ago in a fit of youthful passion that we belonged to each other.